safwankdb/Leetcode-Patterns-C-/README.md

 ## Medium

+- #### Number of Islands
+    Use DFS to check islands and increment the counter.

 - #### Reverse Linked List II
     Reverse from left node, keep a counter for number of reversals. special case when left = 1.